Zeroloop/slapcode/README.md

 S L A P C O D E
 ===============
 Mini-IDE / play ground for Lasso 9.
-Functional, but not ready for prime time.
+Functional — but not ready for prime time.

 Pre Release Notes
 -----------------